LinkWellNodes/Documentation/docs/services/jobs/testnets/Testnets.md

-# Public Mainnet Job Listings
+# Public Testnet Job Listings

-Please see below for our list of currently supported mainnet networks, along with their associated operator contracts, job IDs and sample contracts.
+Please see below for our list of currently-supported testnet networks, along with their associated operator contracts, job IDs and sample contracts.
 If you run into any trouble, we are here to help!
 Head on over to our [**Discord**](https://discord.gg/AJ66pRz4), or feel free to contact us [**here**](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes")!

-## Ethereum-Sepolia
+## Arbitrum Goerli Testnet
-Please see [this page](/services/jobs/testnets/EST-Jobs) for our Ethereum-Sepolia job offerings!
+Please see [this page](/services/jobs/testnets/Arbitrum-Goerli-Testnet-Jobs) for our Arbitrum Goerli job offerings!

-## Ethereum-Goerli
+## Avalanche Fuji Testnet
-Please see [this page](/services/jobs/testnets/EGT-Jobs) for our Ethereum-Goerli job offerings!
+Please see [this page](/services/jobs/testnets/Avalance-Fuji-Testnet-Jobs) for our Avalanche-Fuji job offerings!

-## Polygon-Mumbai
+## Binance Testnet
-Please see [this page](/services/jobs/testnets/MMT-Jobs) for our Polygon Mumbai job offerings!
+Please see [this page](/services/jobs/testnets/Binance-Testnet-Jobs) for our Binance-Testnet job offerings!

-## Arbitrum-Goerli
+## Ethereum Goerli Testnet
-Please see [this page](/services/jobs/testnets/AGT-Jobs) for our Arbitrum-Goerli job offerings!
+Please see [this page](/services/jobs/testnets/Ethereum-Goerli-Testnet-Jobs) for our Ethereum-Goerli job offerings!

-## Avalanche-Fuji
+## Ethereum Sepolia Testnet
-Please see [this page](/services/jobs/testnets/ACFT-Jobs) for our Avalanche-Fuji job offerings!
+Please see [this page](/services/jobs/testnets/Ethereum-Sepolia-Testnet-Jobs) for our Ethereum-Sepolia job offerings!

-## Binance-Testnet
+## Polygon Mumbai Testnet
-Please see [this page](/services/jobs/testnets/BTT-Jobs) for our Binance-Testnet job offerings!
+Please see [this page](/services/jobs/testnets/Polygon-Mumbai-Testnet-Jobs) for our Polygon Mumbai job offerings!

 ## External Adapters